grafana/grafana/docs/sources/setup-grafana/image-rendering/_index.md

 You can restrict access to the rendering endpoint by specifying a secret token.
 The token should be configured in the Grafana configuration file and the renderer configuration file.
 This token is important when you run the plugin in remote rendering mode.

-Renderer version v3.6.1 or later require a Grafana version with this feature.
+Renderer versions v3.6.1 or later require a Grafana version with this feature.
 These include:
 - Grafana v9.1.2 or later
 - Grafana v9.0.8 or later patch releases
 - Grafana v8.5.11 or later patch releases